openrewrite/rewrite-docs/reference/method-patterns.md

 # Method patterns

-Traditionally, searching for or identifying methods was done by doing a simple text search for the name of the method or the parameters.
-You'd then look through all the results and ponder if this is _actually_ the method you wanted to find or not.
-When searching over a significant number of repositories, this becomes an impossible task, though.
-There could be hundreds of methods with the same name and it would be too much work to find or change just the ones you cared about.

-Fortunately, OpenRewrite offers a better alternative: method patterns.
 Method patterns provide a way to accurately and quickly identify one or more method definitions or invocations.
-These patterns can be used during the creation of recipes or by users when they run recipes.
+Unlike traditional text-based searches that can result in thousands of irrelevant matches, method patterns are type-aware and will, therefore, only find relevant results.

 {% hint style="info" %}
 An OpenRewrite method pattern is comparable to an AspectJ ["pointcut expression"](https://www.baeldung.com/spring-aop-pointcut-tutorial).